 Print Books: Contactless pickup.
 Find the item in the catalog, and use the request function in the catalog (be sure to be signed into the catalog.
 You'll see your name in the upper right hand corner if you are).
 You can also request a scan of part of or a chapter of a book.
 Use the scan request in the catalog.
 Videos: How to Request a Book and How to Request Digital Scans of Print Items.

 Print journals: Find the journal issue in the catalog, and use scan request in catalog to get an article (be sure to be signed into the catalog.
 You'll see your name in the upper right hand corner if you are).
 Video: How to Request Digital Scans of Print Items.

 Most academic libraries are restricted to use by their faculty, students, staff.
 Carnegie Public Library is closed to the public, with curbside and virtual services still available.

-Interlibrary loan (getting materials we don't have from other libraries) may be affected by closure, staffing issues, etc. at the holding library.
+Interlibrary loan and EZ Borrow (ways of getting materials we don't have from other libraries) may be affected by closure, staffing issues, etc. at the holding library.